 Eastern District of New York, Brooklyn, New York

-Applicants should send a resume, cover letter, and transcript to firstname.lastname@example.org.
-Applications will NOT be considered unless they are submitted via e-mail to email@example.com.
+Applicants should send a resume, cover letter, and transcript to email@example.com.
+Applications will NOT be considered unless they are submitted via e-mail to firstname.lastname@example.org.
+Applications will be reviewed on a rolling basis.
 No telephone calls, please.

 The Business & Securities Fraud Section investigates and prosecutes some of the country’s most significant and complex white-collar crime cases, with a focus on fraud involving publicly-traded companies, corporate executives, hedge funds, insider trading, offshore tax havens, cryptocurrency, and foreign bribery.

 Litigation Analysts organize and maintain case files, review and analyze documents and data, and assist in the preparation of cases for trial.
-Litigation Analysts have the opportunity to attend trials and other court proceedings, as well as observe witness interviews and internal strategic planning sessions.
+Litigation Analysts also attend trials and other court proceedings alongside Assistant United States Attorneys and actively assist the AUSAs in the courtroom.
+Analysts also support AUSAs in other important tasks such as witness interviews and internal strategic planning sessions.
 The positions are excellent opportunities for recent graduates who are considering a legal career.
 Previous Litigation Analysts from our office have gone on to law schools at Yale, Harvard, Stanford, Columbia, Georgetown, UCLA, and Fordham.

 Applicants must have a B.A. or have a similar degree.
-They should have a strong academic record, excellent organizational skills, an ability to work well with a group and an interest in the law.
+They should have a strong academic record, excellent organizational skills, an ability to work well with a group, and an interest in the law and public service.
 Please include any prior legal training and/or work experience in the legal field, if any.
-Applicants should expect to work more than eight hours a day and outside of traditional office hours, on occasion, in order to prepare for, and assist at, trials and other pressing matters.
-Applicants should be prepared to commit to stay in the position for two years.
-The anticipated hourly rate is approximately $18-25 an hour, with opportunities for overtime beyond a 40-hour work week at a higher hourly rate.
+Applicants should expect to work between 40 and 50 hours a week.
+Occasionally, Litigation Analysts may also work longer hours or hours outside the traditional workday in order to prepare for and assist at trials and other pressing matters.
+Applicants should be prepared to commit to stay in the position through the summer of 2024.
+The anticipated hourly rate is approximately $25 an hour, with opportunities for overtime beyond a 40-hour work week at a higher hourly rate.